 You only need to repeat the criminal background check for those sites that request your current information.
-Per the student agreement you sign with WPU, you are responsible for costs to complete criminal background checks, drug testing, etc. at practica sites.
+Per the student agreement you sign with WPU, you are responsible for onboarding costs to complete criminal background checks at practica sites.

 34. Do practicum sites require drug testing?